Our terms explained

-Only the Disciplinary Committee can issue a formal warning to a veterinary surgeon.
+Only the Disciplinary Committee or the Charter Case Committee can issue a formal warning to a veterinary surgeon.

-However, situations may arise where either the Case Examiner Group (in deciding that there is no arguable case to progress matters to Stage 2) or the Preliminary Investigation Committee (in deciding that there is no reasonable prospect of a finding against the veterinary surgeon should the case progress to a Disciplinary Hearing) may nevertheless still have concerns about what the veterinary surgeon has done (or not done).
+However, situations may arise where the Preliminary Investigation Committee (in deciding that there is no realistic prospect of a finding against the veterinary surgeon should the case progress to a Disciplinary Hearing) may nevertheless still have concerns about what the veterinary surgeon has done (or not done).

 In these situations, advice may be issued to the veterinary surgeon, for example:

 - change practice protocols or procedures

 - reminder about the provisions in the Code of Professional Conduct or supporting guidance.